xiaweijie1996/xiaweijie1996.github.io/index.md

 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: ""
 ---
-Hi, I am Weijie, who is currently a PHD researcher in TU Delft.
+Hi, I am Weijie, who is currently a PHD researcher at TU Delft under the supervision of Dr. Pedro P. Vergara and Prof. Dr. Peter Palensky.
 I usually document my study or share my life in this space.
 Nice to meet you :smiley:!